GAC Group: Leadership

-Trumpchi
+Brands

+Hyptec

+Hyptec is the premium brand under GAC Aion.
+The brand was created in September 2022 as Hyper, with a goal to expand GAC Aion's portfolio with a separate premium brand.

+Hyptec's first product is the Hyptec SSR sports car.
+Production of the SSR began in October 2023.
+In 2023, the Hyper lineup was further expanded with a second model, the Hyptec GT sedan, which went on sale in July 2023.
+In October of the same year, the mid-size SUV coupe Hyptec HT debuted, with sales beginning in the domestic market in November 2023.
+In August 2024, the brand's Western name was changed from Hyper to Hyptec.

+Trumpchi/GAC

 Trumpchi is an automotive marque owned by GAC Group and launched in December 2010.
+Trumpchi brand is marketed as GAC outside China.
+It was launched in December 2010.
+The Trumpchi brand is operated in Chinese domestic market while it is rebranded as GAC Motor in overseas markets.

 Aion

-GAC New Energy Automobile Co is the NEV arm of GAC.
-GAC New Energy produces their own EV brand, Aion.

-Hycan

-Hycan is a brand by GAC-NIO New Energy Technology Co., Ltd., a joint venture between Chinese automobile manufacturers GAC Group and Nio Inc., founded in April 2019 to produce electric vehicles.
-In early 2021, GAC took a controlling stake in the company, diluting Nio's share to 4.5%.
+Aion is the mainstream brand of GAC Aion, the subsidiary for electric vehicle of GAC Group.
+It was founded in 2017 as the GAC New Energy Automobile.
+Its current name was adopted in November 2020.
+It produces battery electric vehicles under the eponymous Aion brand and the premium Hyptec brand.

+As of 2023, GAC Aion is the third-largest battery electric vehicle brand after Tesla and BYD Auto, both in China and globally by producing 480,003 vehicles.

+GAC Commercial Vehicle

+GAC Commercial Vehicle is a brand of GAC Group targeted at manufacturing commercial electric vehicles.
+It used to be a joint venture between Hino and GAC for producing Hino-based trucks and was acquired by GAC Group in 2024.

+Qijing

+Qijing brand (Chinese: 启境) is operated by Huawang Automotive collaborated with Huawei.

+Former brands

-Changfeng Motor (Leopaard) (discontinued)
+Changfeng Motor (Leopaard)

-In 2009, GAC owned 29% ownership of this SUV-maker a purchase supposedly imposed by the Chinese state as a condition of a then-upcoming joint venture with Fiat.
+In 2009, GAC bought 29% ownership of Changfeng Motor.
+The purchase was supposedly imposed by the Chinese state as a condition of a then-upcoming joint venture with Fiat.
 GAC completed its acquisition of Changfeng in 2011.
-In 2012 Changfeng Group began moves to re-enter the vehicle business culminating in the move to a new headquarters in Changsha in January 2013 and the establishment of a new subsidiary, Hunan Liebao Automobile Co.
-Ltd., alongside the continuing Anhui Changfeng Yangzi Automobile Manufacturing Co., Ltd., to oversea manufacturing and marketing of vehicles under the Liebao or "Leopaard" brand.
+In 2012, Changfeng Group began moves to re-enter the vehicle business culminating in the move to a new headquarters in Changsha in January 2013 and the establishment of a new subsidiary, Hunan Liebao Automobile Co.
+Ltd., alongside the continuing Anhui Changfeng Yangzi Automobile Manufacturing Co., Ltd., to oversee manufacturing and marketing of vehicles under the Liebao or "Leopaard" brand.

-Gonow (discontinued)
+Gonow

 Gonow (officially Zhejiang Gonow Auto Co., Ltd.) is a Chinese manufacturer of automobiles, commercial vehicles and SUV's headquartered in Taizhou, Zhejiang and a subsidiary of GAC Group.
 It markets its products under the brand name GAC Gonow in China and as Gonow in other markets.

-Joint venture brands
+Joint ventures

 GAC Honda

-Guangqi Honda is a 50:50 joint venture between GAC and Honda, which has been making a number of Honda and Acura-branded vehicles for the Chinese market since 1999.
+GAC Honda, formerly Guangqi Honda is a 50:50 joint venture between GAC and Honda.
+The company produces Honda vehicles for the Chinese market since 1999.
 It started sales of its own brand, Everus in 2011.